bytemare/workflows/VERIFICATION.md

 **Done!** Your artifacts are authentic and untampered.

 **Note:** This quick verification only checks the tarball.
-For complete verification of all metadata files, see the Complete Verification section below or use the automated script with `--mode complete`.
+For complete verification of all metadata files, see the Complete Verification section below or use the automated script with `--mode full`.

 ---